Learn More

 app-showing-casa-premium-5-key-vault

-Cryptocurrencies like bitcoin and ethereum are managed differently than other assets.
+Cryptocurrencies like bitcoin and ether are managed differently than other assets.
 To illustrate, when you keep money in a bank, the financial institution legitimizes different transactions that occur with debit cards, personal checks, wire transfers, etc. Conversely, in crypto, verification is handled by a blockchain which is overseen by a decentralized network of computers.

 Hold your keys with Casa

-Secure BTC and ETH
+Secure BTC

 Multiple keys